rogsme/rogs.me/content/_index.md

 I worked for Massive from April 2019 to August 2020.
 On my time in Massive, I worked on one big project for Coca-Cola Mexico, called [Tus Tapas Valen](/projects/tus-tapas-valen).
-"Tus Tapas Valen" is an application that allowed clients to participate in promotions and auctions, and win prizes.
-First I worked FrontEnd with ReactJS, Redux and redux-observable, but now I'm working in the Backend.
+"Tus Tapas Valen" was an application that allowed clients to participate in promotions and auctions, and win prizes.
+We got to 400.000 users in the time the app was online.
+First I worked FrontEnd with ReactJS, Redux and redux-observable, but then I moved to the Backend.
 I had to plan a big refactor while still working on new Backend functionalities.
-The Backend was built using Python, Django, PostgreSQL, AWS, and AWS S3
+The Backend is built using Python, Django, PostgreSQL, AWS, and AWS S3

 ## [Vascar Solutions](https://vascarsolutions.com/)
 Backend Developer